Relational Quadrilateralland. I. The Classical Theory: Conclusion

-{\bf Acknowledgements}: I thank: my wife Claire, Amelia, Sophie, Sophie, Anya, Hettie, Hannah, Bryony, Amy and Emma for being supportive of me whilst this work was done.
-Mr Eduardo Serna for discussions and reading the manuscript and some of thinking behind Sec 7.
+{\bf Acknowledgements}: I thank those close to me for being supportive of me whilst this work was done.
+Mr Eduardo Serna for discussions and reading the manuscript and help with Secs \ref{Q-2}, \ref{Mom-Int}-\ref{cl-soln}.
 Professors Don Page and Gary Gibbons for teaching me about $\mathbb{CP}^2$ in 2005 and 2007.
-Dr Julian Barbour for introducing me to RPM´s in 2001.
-Professors Jonathan Halliwell, Chris Isham and Karel Kucha\v{r} for discussions.
+Professor Julian Barbour for introducing me to RPM's in 2001.
+Professors Jonathan Halliwell, Chris Isham, Karel Kucha\v{r}, Julian Barbour and Christopher Small, Dr Julio Arce, Miss Sophie Kneller and one Anonymous Referee for discussions.
 Professors Belen Gavela, Marc Lachi\`{e}ze-Rey, Malcolm MacCallum, Don Page, Reza Tavakol, and Dr Jeremy Butterfield for support with my career.
 Fqxi grant RFP2-08-05 for travel money whilst part of this work was done in 2009-2010, and Universidad Autonoma de Madrid for funding in 2010--2011.
 The final drafting of this work was funded by a grant from the Foundational Questions Institute (FQXi) Fund, a donor-advised fund of the Silicon Valley Community Foundation on the basis of proposal FQXi-RFP3-1101 to the FQXi.
-I thank also Theiss Research and the CNRS for administering this grant.
+I thank also Theiss Research and the CNRS for administering this grant, held at APC universit\'{e} Paris Diderot.